 One Ms. Sabiha Ahmed moved the High Court Division challenging an order under memo dated 11th January, 2000 promoting 15 officers junior to her.
 Her claim is that she worked in the Directorate of Women's and Children's Affairs for 23 years and posted with the National Women's Training and Development Academy as a teacher in non formal education.
-In 1982 she was transferred to the Women's Cell in the Ministry of
+In 1982 she was transferred to the Women's Cell in the Ministry of Social Welfare.

-Social Welfare.
 In due course, she was absorbed as Probation Officer and was posed in the head office of the Directorate of Women's Affairs.
 She was not given promotion to the post of District Women Affairs Officer although she had rendered service for more than 15 years.
 In the seniority list published on 30th January, 1999, she was shown at serial No.15 below some junior officers.
-Subsequently, she was promoted to the post of Assistant Director but on the same date by an another notification dated 11th September, 2000, fifteen officers were promoted to the post of District Women Affairs Officers, although they were all working with her in the same rank and status.
+Subsequently, she was promoted to the post of Assistant Director but on the same date by an another notification dated 11th September, 2000, fifteen officers were promoted to the post of District Women Affairs Officer Subsequently.

-The High Court Division upon hearing the parties made the rule absolute.
+128. The High Court Division upon hearing the parties made the rule absolute.
 The High Court Division declared the writ petitioner to be the District Women Affairs Officers on and from 11th September, 2000, with attended salary and benefits.
 The High Court Division entered into the merit of the case and made the above direction.
 In the writ petition the writ petitioner did not raise any constitutional point of violation of fundamental rights or on the question of discrimination.
 It is simply stated in the form of submission in paragraph 16 "two impugned orders are both discriminatory, illegal bad in law, malafide, made for collateral purposes and cannot be sustained in law".
 She made statements of the effect that the authority arbitrarily promoted junior officers with malafide motive.
 No specific pleadings in that regard have been made.
-Leave was granted to consider whether "the High Court Division failed to appreciate that the matter relates to the terms and condition of service of the writ petitioner who is a person in the service of the Republic" and as such, the writ petition is not maintainable. already observed that We have а government servant cannot maintain a writ petition in presence of Administrative Tribunal relating to the terms and conditions of service.
-In the absence of challenging the vires of law, the writ petition is not maintainable.
+Leave was granted to consider whether "the High Court Division failed to appreciate that the matter relates to the terms and condition of service of the writ petitioner who is a person in the service of the Republic" and as such, the writ petition is not maintainable.
+We have already observed that a government servant cannot maintain a writ petition in presence of challenging the vires of law, the writ petition is not maintainable.

 17 Upper Division Assistants of the Board of Intermediate and Secondary Education, Barisal sought a direction to upgrade their scale and status similarly with those employees of Bangladesh Secretariate and Supreme Court.
 They stated that their fundamental rights have been violated by reason of not giving their status and scale.
 There was not at all pleadings in support of the claim.
-The High Court Division made rule absolute considering its other the earlier decisions.
+The High Court Division made the rule absolute considering its other earlier decisions.
 According to it the writ petitioners, they being employees of public authority are entitled to the same benefit and uniform terms and conditions of the service.
 In view of the discussions to be made below, the writ petition is not maintainable.